A delicious (and quick!) way to make your garlic scapes

 I did my best to push the veggies to the side as Chang suggests, and added the sauce mixture.
 It took about 4-5 minutes to reduce it to a syrup — it will vary depending on what you are using for sauce.

-After it looked a bit like syrup, I removed it from the heat, and tossed all the contents together with the toasted sesame oil.
+After it reduced to a syrup, I removed it from the heat, and tossed all the contents together with the toasted sesame oil.
 As a finishing touch, I toasted the sesame seeds because I wanted to boost their flavor (and, they’ve been in my cupboard a long time).

 I also broke the buds open and sprinkled their contents on the top of the finished dish.
 This is a great addition to a salad or something that needs a little garlicy kick.